New York archdiocese could get priest sex abuse czar

 In her findings, Jones insisted she received “the Archdiocese’s total cooperation, including complete access to all records.”

-“I have recommended that certain best practices be used in all independent investigations into sexual abuse allegations,” Jones’ report states.
+“I have recommended that certain best practices be used in all independent investigations into sexual abuse allegations,” her report states.
 “These include enhanced investigative techniques to ensure the thoroughness of the process.”

-Among other things, Jones said new members with “additional areas of expertise” be added to the Lay Review Board, which evaluates sex abuse complaints.
+Among other things, she said new members with “additional areas of expertise” be added to the Lay Review Board, which evaluates sex abuse complaints.

-“The Board’s current members include judges, lawyers, parents, a priest, a psychiatrist and a religious sister,” Jones’ report states.
+“The Board’s current members include judges, lawyers, parents, a priest, a psychiatrist and a religious sister,” the report states.

 Jones also recommended “an electronic document management system for the Office of Priest Personnel.”

-“Once implemented, all priest personnel files would be digitized, and the system would be searchable and capable of running necessary reports,” Jones’ report states.
+“Once implemented, all priest personnel files would be digitized, and the system would be searchable and capable of running necessary reports,” her report states.

 Jones noted that “an electronic case management system to track every sexual abuse complaint that the Archdiocese receives, from first report through final resolution” is already in place.

-Jones also recommended that non-priests with anyone working with children undergo special training on an annual basis.
+She also recommended that nonpriests with anyone working with children undergo special training on an annual basis.

 "You can never have too much training," she said.

-A retired federal judge, Jones was appointed by Cardinal Dolan in September 2018 to review the documents seized by the FBI from President Donald Trump’s former personal attorney Michael Cohen.
+A retired federal judge, Jones was appointed in April 2018 to review the documents seized by the FBI from President Donald Trump’s former personal attorney Michael Cohen.

-Note: CORRECTION (Sept.
-30, 2019, 6:09 p.m.): An earlier version of this article misstated who appointed Barbara Jones to review documents seized from Michael Cohen.
-It was U.S. District Judge Kimba M. Wood, not Cardinal Dolan.
-The article also misstated when Wood appointed Jones.
-It was in April 2018, not September 2018.